deutschebank/fluxnova-docs-manual/content/get-started/archive/javaee7/service-task.md

 Use the properties view of the Persist Service Task in the process (see screenshot).
 You need to enter `${orderBusinessLogic.persistOrder(execution)}` as the `Expression` property.
 This will call the `persistOrder` method of the named EJB with the current execution as parameter.

-[Build](../deploy/#build-the-process-application), [deploy](../deploy/#deploy-to-wildfly) and start the process `Order Pizza` in [Tasklist](http://localhost:8080/flowave/app/tasklist).
+[Build](../deploy/#build-the-process-application), [deploy](../deploy/#deploy-to-wildfly) and start the process `Order Pizza` in [Tasklist](http://localhost:8080/fluxnova/app/tasklist).
 Fill out the emerging form.
 Now the *Persist Order* step should have been completed automatically.
 Check that by looking into the logfile of the WildFly server.
 It will show an entry for the new order entity:

 <pre class="console">
   INFO  [stdout] Hibernate: insert into OrderEntity (address, approved, customer, pizza, version, id) values (?, ?, ?, ?, ?, ?)
 </pre>

-{{< get-tag repo="flowave-get-started-javaee" tag="Step-5" >}}
+{{< get-tag repo="fluxnova-get-started-javaee" tag="Step-5" >}}